dsrhaslab/io_patterns_hpc_applications/README.md

 - **Software folder**: Contains dstat script used.

-- **Src folder**: Contains all code related to train and test the models.
+- **ML Pipeline folder**: Contains all code related to train and test the models.

 - **Python files**:  Python scripts that are called by the Bash scripts in the Frontera and Scripts folders.